mit-submit/submit-users-guide/source/starting.rst

 Tips when coming from another cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each cluster is a bit different and subMIT is no exception.
-Here are a few things about subMIT which may be different from a cluster you previously used:
+Each cluster is a bit different and SubMIT is no exception.
+Here are a few things about SubMIT which may be different from a cluster you previously used:

-* In addition to the SLURM-managed subMIT nodes, subMIT is a login pool which also connects to other resources
+* In addition to the SLURM-managed SubMIT nodes, SubMIT is a login pool which also connects to other resources

-* subMIT does not provide software through ``module avail``.
+* SubMIT does not provide software through ``module avail``.
 Instead, we prefer users to install the specific toolbox they need for their workflow.
 We give you examples, for instance on `how to setup conda <https://submit.mit.edu/submit-users-guide/program.html#installing-conda>`_ to manage environments and packages for Python and more, or `Mathematica <https://submit.mit.edu/submit-users-guide/program.html#id1>`_.
 When you install software, make sure they are installed in your ``/work`` directory.

-* On subMIT, SLURM is not set to reserve entire nodes by default; SLURM will request the resources (cores & memory) you request for your job.
-On subMIT, it is best to think in units of cores, not nodes when making SLURM requests.
-The subMIT SLURM cluster contains several 'standard' nodes as well as high-density nodes with a large number of cores and memory on a single node.
+* On SubMIT, SLURM is not set to reserve entire nodes by default; SLURM will request the resources (cores & memory) you request for your job.
+On SubMIT, it is best to think in units of cores, not nodes when making SLURM requests.
+The SubMIT SLURM cluster contains several 'standard' nodes as well as high-density nodes with a large number of cores and memory on a single node.
 Given this heterogeneous nature, it is important to think how many cores your jobs need and request number of cores explicitly in your batch scripts.
 One high-density node can do the work of several standard nodes, and you will likely wait a long time (and end up with more cores than you need) if you request a full high-density node.

 The rules for an account
 ~~~~~~~~~~~~~~~~~~~~~~~~